Skip to main content

 Criminal Defense in China

-Terence Halliday and Sida Liu have been awarded funding by the National Science Foundation (2009-2012) to study the development of criminal procedure law in China.
-The research has three main…
+Terence Halliday and Sida Liu completed a National Science Foundation funded research project that studied the development of criminal procedure law and practice in China between 2005 and 2015.
+The…

 All projects »